-The notice letter shall be mailed to the student-athlete’s permanent address on file with ICA.
+The notice letter shall be mailed to the student-athlete’s permanent address on file with Sun Devil Athletics (SDA).

 A student-athlete who believes that the athletic grant-in-aid was cancelled, reduced, or not renewed in violation of this policy, ABOR policy, SFAO financial aid requirements, or any NCAA Bylaw may request an appeal.
 To request an appeal, the student-athlete should submit a completed Athletic Grant-in-Aid Appeal form and a written statement that contains all of the following information:

-SFAO shall request that ICA submit a response and supporting documentation to be provided to both the student-athlete and the SFAO within ten (10) business days of such request from Student Financial Assistance.
+SFAO shall request that SDA submit a response and supporting documentation to be provided to both the student-athlete and the SFAO within ten (10) business days of such request from Financial Aid and Scholarship Services.

-At any time in the process, both the student-athlete and the ICA may each separately contact the Faculty Athletics Representative in order to address any questions they may have about the appeal process.
+At any time in the process, both the student-athlete and the SDA may each separately contact the Faculty Athletics Representative in order to address any questions they may have about the appeal process.